marel-keytech/openCANopen/README.md

 Non-blocking tasks are handled in a single main loop.
 The main loop sends blocking tasks to a single work queue.
 The work queue is a stable priority queue implemented using a heap.
 When a worker is ready (which is most of the time), it grabs a job from the queue.
 When it's done, it sends the result back to the main loop.

+## Using the Code
+Currently, the internals of the CANopen master are not available as a library, but they are fairly independent of each other so they can be used in isolation.
+Some components require a main loop library.
+The one that is provided with the project can be run within another main loop using `mloop_get_pollfd(struct mloop*)` and `mloop_run_once(struct mloop*)`.
+Mloop is implemented using epoll, so it would have to be implemented using a different method when porting to other platforms.

+All components can be executed in an asynchronous fashion.
+Some components, such as SDO requests, can be executed synchronously.

 ## Writing Drivers
 The API can be found in inc/canopen-driver.h.
 It lacks documentation but the names should be quite revealing.